Mahesh Bhatt: Mainstream

 In 1995 he moved to television, then a newly opening medium in India.
 He made two TV series in 1995: the English language A Mouthful of Sky written by Ashok Banker and the popular Hindi language serial Swabhimaan scripted by the writer Shobha De.
 He directed another TV series, Kabhie Kabhie, in 1997 which was written by Anurag Kashyap, Vinta Nanda and Kamlesh Kunti Singh.
 Following this, he directed dramas like Dastak (1996), the debut film of Miss Universe 1994-turned-actress Sushmita Sen, and Tamanna (1997), and tried his hand at comedy with Duplicate in 1998.
 Zakhm (1998) based on the Mumbai riots of 1993.
+Mukhtar Anjoom of Deccan Herald wrote that "Mahesh Bhatt foolishly swerves and rams the brakes while cruising along a solid theme.
+By making it personalized, he fails to tackle the wider ramifications of divisive politics and fritters away the opportunity to make a masterpiece of his swansong".
 His last film as director was Kartoos (1999) which did average business at the box office.
-Thereafter, Bhatt retired a director and took to screenwriting, churning out stories and screenplays for over twenty films, many of which were box-office successes, like Dushman, Raaz, Murder (2004), Gangster (2006), Woh Lamhe (2006), based on the life of actress Parveen Babi, along with many more.
+Thereafter, Bhatt retired as a director and took to screenwriting, churning out stories and screenplays for over twenty films, many of which were box-office successes, like Dushman, Raaz, Murder (2004), Gangster (2006), Woh Lamhe (2006), based on the life of actress Parveen Babi, along with many more.
 His banner vishesh films still continues operating today as one of Indian Cinemas leading production banners.
 Bhatt entered into the world of theatre with his protege Imran Zahid as of now he has produced three plays.
 The Last Salute, based on Muntadhar al-Zaidi's book of the same title, a journalist investigating atrocities Trial of Errors, that opened on 29 March 2013 in Delhi. stage adaptation of Bhatt of his movie, Arth (film).
 Bhatt also produced The Last Salute, a play directed by Arvind Gaur, based on Muntadhar al-Zaidi's book, starring Imran Zahid.

+Bhatt made his directorial comeback with Sadak 2 (2020), a sequel to his crime film Sadak (1991).
+Due to the COVID-19 pandemic in India, the film did not release theatrically and was instead premiered on Disney+ Hotstar.
+The death of Sushant Singh Rajput in June 2020 sparked a nationwide debate on nepotism in the Hindi film industry.
+Following this, the film’s trailer became the target of vote brigading on YouTube, becoming the second most-disliked video on the platform at the time.
+Some fans speculated that Rajput’s death was linked to feelings of professional isolation allegedly caused by favoritism within the industry, leading to widespread criticism of industry figures, including Bhatt and his daughter Alia.